f/popeye/README.md

 You just created a application namespace.
 So how can you reach this namespace?

+    todo

+`Window` has a todo variable now!
+It's a global.

 ### Module Definition

 It looks like AMD definitions.
 Also you can use `component` identifier to define modules.